gabreek/mpv-handler-queue/README.md

 ## Key Features

 ### Playlist Detection & Prefetching
-When a URL is passed, the handler uses `yt-dlp` to check if it's a playlist.
-If it is, it fetches the direct, playable URLs for the videos.
-This is a crucial pre-fetching step that avoids buffering, as mpv receives a direct link to the media, not just a webpage URL.
+When a URL is passed, the handler uses `yt-dlp` to fetch the direct, playable URLs for the video(s).
+For single videos, this prefetching occurs when enqueueing to an existing mpv instance.
+For playlists, it first detects if it's a playlist and then fetches the URLs for all selected items.
+This is a crucial pre-fetching step that allows mpv to utilize its `prefetch-playlist=yes` option for smoother playback, as mpv receives a direct link to the media, not just a webpage URL.

 ### Queueing via IPC Socket
 The handler then sends these direct URLs to the running mpv instance via its IPC socket, using the `loadfile append` command to build the queue seamlessly in the background.